APO-SRE/AppD-FSO-Lab-AWS-EKS/README.md

 ## AWS Architecture

-Here is an example of the deployment architecture when deployed to the AWS Cloud Platform:
+Here is a diagram of the workshop architecture components that are deployed to the AWS Cloud Platform:

 __FSO Lab DevOps: Workshop Deployment on AWS__
 ![Workshop_Deployment_on_AWS](./docs/images/FSO-Lab-DevOps-Workshop-Deployment-on-AWS.png)